GaneshShinde-Druva/content/Packs/Druva/Integrations/DruvaEventCollector/README.md

 ***
 Gets all events from Druva v3 Event Management API with advanced filtering capabilities.
 Supports pagination and can push events to XSIAM.

+**For more filter options and detailed event information, refer to the [Druva Cybersecurity Events API Documentation](https://developer.druva.com/reference/cybersecurity-events).**

 #### Base Command

 `druva-get-all-events`